-You might find that the chipset on your mainboard matches one of the following chipsets, but that the corresponding setting is not available in your BIOS.
+You might find that the chipset on your mainboard matches one of the chipsets listed in the following but that the corresponding setting is not available in your BIOS.
 In this case, try to activate the corresponding options by acquiring a BIOS update.
 Another way of accessing the corresponding settings is by using the TweakBIOS utility, which you can download from the Internet.
 This tool allows you to enable hidden BIOS settings.